storyfeet/irrigate/rules.md

 The layout:

 * Symmetrical, in both directions if possible.
-* If Symmetry is not possible then make the Unowned Tap Tiles the odd one out.
+* If Symmetry is not possible then make the State Tiles the odd one out.
 * Not wider than the river.
 * Not deeper than it needs to be.